Carbon-Enhanced Metal-Poor star candidates from BP/RP Spectra in $Gaia$ DR3: Data

 \section{Data}

 The \gaia\ mission has revolutionised Milky Way astronomy and beyond, primarily by providing astrometric data for billions of stars \citep{Gaia2016,DR3}.
-Simultaneously, the \gaia\ mission has also been collecting low-resolution spectra (R$\approx$ 50) with the blue photometer (BP) and red photometer (RP).
-These spectra will provide effective temperature (\teff), surface gravity (\logg), and metallicity ([M/H]) estimates \citep{Liu2012}, but have too low of resolution to provide further elemental abundances \citep{Gavel2021}.
+Simultaneously, the \gaia\ mission has also been collecting low-resolution spectra ($R \approx$ 50), with the blue photometer (BP) and red photometer \citep[RP;][]{DeAngeli2022}.
+These spectra have provided effective temperature (\teff), surface gravity (\logg), and metallicity ([M/H]) estimates \citep{Liu2012,Andrae2022}, but have too low of a resolution to provide further elemental abundances \citep{Gavel2021}.
 Molecules, however, absorb large bands of light, and therefore may be easier to detect in the BP/RP spectra.
-Given the wavelength coverage of 3300--10500 \AA\ \citep{Carrasco2021}, we expect to be able to detect carbon-enhanced stars from the plethora of carbon molecular bands in that range (e.g., $\rm{C_2}$ Swan bands at $\approx$ 4500--6000 \AA, and CN bands at $\approx$ 7000--10500 \AA).
+Given the wavelength coverage of 3300--10500\,{\AA} \citep{Carrasco2021}, we expect to be able to detect carbon-enhanced stars from the plethora of carbon molecular bands in that range (e.g., $\rm{C_2}$ Swan bands at $\approx$ 4500--6000\,{\AA}, and CN bands at $\approx$ 7000--10500\,{\AA}).
+The ability to measure carbon abundances from mock BP/RP spectra has been explored by \citet{Witten2022}, but they make use of a different method than this work and also do not model the impact of dust extinction.